-Mobile workers incur a wide range of expenses as they drive, from fuel and maintenance costs to insurance premiums and depreciation, and they must be repaid accordingly.
+Mobile workers incur a wide range of expenses as they drive.
+From fuel and maintenance costs to insurance premiums and depreciation, they must be repaid accordingly.
 Tracking, processing, and reimbursing accurately for these costs is not always easy though, particularly for companies with many mobile workers.
 The reality is, companies have several options when it comes to choosing a vehicle program that works best for them.

 What are the different vehicle program options?

 - Fleet programs typically work well for companies whose employees need specialty equipment to do their jobs, like ladder racks or tool boxes.

 - Cents-per-mile programs are great for companies who have occasional mobile workers (i.e. those who drive fewer than 5,000 business miles per year).

 - Flat car allowance programs reimburse all mobile workers the same dollar amount, regardless of geographic location and mileage driven.
 This (mistakenly) creates the idea that all mobile workers are being treated fairly.

 - Fixed and Variable Rate (FAVR) reimbursement programs are tax-free and reimburse mobile workers for their individualized fixed and variable costs.

 Because of their simplicity and reduced administrative effort, car allowance programs can seem attractive.
 That’s especially true for small businesses or start-ups looking to get a program in place quickly.
 But are they the best option for the company and its mobile workers?